Mark Lester: Oliver! and child stardom

-In 1967, at the age of eight, Lester was cast in the title role in the film version of Lionel Bart's musical Oliver!
+In 1967, at eight, Lester was cast in the title role in the film version of Lionel Bart's musical Oliver!
 (1968).
-The multiple Academy Award-winning adaptation of Charles Dickens' novel co-starred Jack Wild, Ron Moody, Harry Secombe, Shani Wallis and Oliver Reed and was directed by Carol Reed.
+The multiple Academy Award-winning adaptation of Charles Dickens' novel co-starred Jack Wild, Ron Moody, Harry Secombe, Shani Wallis, and Oliver Reed.
+It was directed by Carol Reed.
 Since Lester could not sing, his singing was dubbed by Kathe Green, daughter of the film's music arranger Johnny Green.

-Lester received critical acclaim for his portrayal of a dysfunctional and withdrawn only child in Run Wild, Run Free (1969), starring opposite John Mills, released by Columbia who financed Oliver!.
-He played a disturbed child in the first regular episode of Then Came Bronson ("The Runner") and also guest starred on The Ghost & Mrs. Muir.
+Lester received critical acclaim for his portrayal of a dysfunctional and withdrawn only child in Run Wild, Run Free (1969), starring opposite John Mills, released by Columbia Pictures who financed Oliver!.
+He played a disturbed child in the first regular episode of Then Came Bronson ("The Runner") and guest starred on The Ghost & Mrs. Muir.
 Columbia wanted to sign him to a long-term contract but Lester's parents refused.

 Lester had leading roles in Eyewitness (1970), a British thriller with Susan George shot on Malta; The Boy Who Stole the Elephant (1970), a TV movie for Disney; and the horror film Whoever Slew Auntie Roo?
 (1971), with Shelley Winters.
 He was reunited with Wild in Melody (1971), which depicted schoolchildren in love, based on a script by Alan Parker.
 Tracy Hyde played the role of Melody in the film, which used music from the Bee Gees and Crosby, Stills, Nash & Young.
 Lester starred in a film version of Black Beauty (1971).
 He was announced for a version of Treasure Island but it was never made.
 After this period, his acting roles in the UK would begin to wane.
 This coincided with a decline in the British film industry.

 European films

-Lester remained in demand for films outside England: What the Peeper Saw (1972) with Britt Ekland; Senza ragione (1973), in Italy with Franco Nero; Little Adventurer (1973), a Japanese film; Scalawag (1973), a pirate film with Kirk Douglas shot in Yugoslavia; and the costume drama La Prima volta sull'erba (English title The First Time on the Grass, 1974), which was nominated for the Golden Bear prize at the 25th Berlin International Film Festival.
+Lester remained in demand for films outside England: What the Peeper Saw (1972) with Britt Ekland; Senza ragione (1973), in Italy with Franco Nero; Little Adventurer (1973), a Japanese film; Scalawag (1973), a pirate film with Kirk Douglas shot in Yugoslavia; and the costume drama La Prima volta sull'erba (English title The First Time on the Grass, 1974), which was nominated for the Golden Bear prize at the 25th Berlin International Film Festival in Berlin, Germany.

-Lester ended his film career playing the dual role as Edward VI of England and Tom Canty in the all-star film The Prince and the Pauper (US title: Crossed Swords, 1977) starring Raquel Welch, Charlton Heston, Rex Harrison, George C. Scott, and Oliver Reed, who had played Bill Sikes in Oliver!.
-After this, he said, "I bought myself a Ferrari and set off through Europe for 18 months."
+He ended his film career playing the dual role as Edward VI and Tom Canty in the all-star film The Prince and the Pauper (U.S. title: Crossed Swords, 1977) starring Raquel Welch, Charlton Heston, Rex Harrison, George C. Scott, and Oliver Reed, who had played Bill Sikes in Oliver!.
+After that, he said, "I bought myself a Ferrari and set off traveling through Europe for 18 months."

 Later life

-At the age of 28, he took his A-Levels, passing Chemistry and Biology.
+At the age of 28, he took his A-levels, passing chemistry and biology.
 He became an osteopath, studying at the British School of Osteopathy, and in 1993, Lester opened the Carlton Clinic, an acupuncture clinic in Cheltenham.
 He is a patron of the theatre charity The Music Hall Guild of Great Britain and America.